rj45/supermarket/README.md

 Coupon - the logic for how a coupon works and how its valid Coupons - a list of valid coupons in circulation and their skus

+PriceSale - a sale that modifies a product's price to a new price

 sku - the ID of a product, alphanumeric qty - quantity of something, either weight or number

+## TODO

+- prevent adding of duplicate products
+- prevent adding of duplicate sales
+- prevent adding of duplicate coupons